georgekitsos21/Etraveli_Group/README.md

 - Verify the Number of Stops Filter
     - Condition: Apply a From Destination (for example Athens)
     	- Expected Result: Athens, Greece should be selected.

-    - Condition: Apply a From Destination (for example Thessaloniki)
+    - Condition: Apply a From Destination (for example Thessaloniki.

     	- Expected Result: Thessaloniki, Greece should be selected.

     - Condition: Apply to a Departure Date(for example 12 of July)
   		- Expected Result: 12 Of July should be selected.

-  -	Condition: Apply to a Retrun Date (for example 14 of July)
+     - Condition: Apply to a Return Date (for example 14 of July)
   		- Expected Result: 14 Of July should be selected.

     - Condition: Apply a filter to choose how many passengers (for example 1 adult)
   		- Expected Result: One passenger should be selected.

     - Condition : Apply for a class(for example econonomy)
 		 - Expected Result: Economy class should be selected.

-  -     Condition: Click to search button in order to see the available flight
+   - Condition : Apply to click to searchButton
 		 - Expected Result: User should be redirected to the result page.

-  -     Condition: Click to filterby icon
+    - Condition: Apply to click to filter Icon
               	 - Expected Result: All the filters related to the available flights should be available.

 # Automated Test Scenarios